kowshik7780/task-2-b-/README.md

-# task-2-b-
+# Displaying the first 10 natural numbers
-Display “The first 10 natural numbers are:”.
+print("The first 10 natural numbers are:")
+for i in range(1, 11):  # Loop from 1 to 10
+    print(i)